AdebayoIbrahim/python-all-in-one/web-development/Readme.md

 ## Flask Web Deelopment

-This contains Learning web development Using Flask
+This contains Learning web development Using Flask: it contains all basic process needed